 Why Are Festival Comedowns So Awful?
-We Asked a Doctor
+We Asked A Doctor

 You wake up abruptly.
-You reach to wipe your sweat-strewn brow with your sheet, but realize you’re too late.
+You reach to wipe your sweat-strewn brow with your sheet, but realise you’re too late.
 “Uh oh,” you think.
-“I’ve actually gone and pissed myself.”
+“I’ve actually gone and pissed myself”.
 After some tentative sniffing you surmise that the substance drenching your sheets isn’t your own effluence, but your sweat.
 It’s the Tuesday after a festival and your post-comedown systems are kicking in.
-You’re a limp schnitzel wrapped in a giant sweat-sodden wrap—and you’ve awoken from a horrific nightmare.
+You’re a limp schnitzel wrapped in a giant sweat-sodden wrap – and you’ve awoken from a horrific nightmare.
 Something about a 20-stone woman giving you a hand job and forcing you to listen to Nickelback’s obscure debut album.
 No amount of sunshine can save you today.

+Comedowns are all good and fun when you’re 18 and no amount of cider or MCAT can stop you getting to college on Tuesday morning.
+But once you rattle on through the years, post-festival symptoms get worse, more violent and scarily debilitating.
+After a decade of wondering why I can be found cowering in a ball of tears watching Diagnosis: Murder seven days after the Glastonbury site shuts, I thought I’d find out.
+So I interviewed Tim Williams.

 Videos by VICE